forest skills 2

 9.30 am - 4.30pm

-Complementing the Introduction to Forest Skills course, this day will look at skills to give teachers and environmental educators more confidence in leading groups outdoors.
+Complementing the Forest Skills 1 introductory course, this day will look at skills to give teachers and environmental educators more confidence in leading groups outdoors.
 This course will focus on improving more of your own resources and knowledge in fire-by-friction, natural cordage, wild foods and campfire cooking.
 It is ideal for those who have done the introduction or have some experience of basic forest skills.

 The final course content is subject to the interests/skills of the group but is likely to include most of the following: